-The Nevada Aging and Disability Services Division's Community Service Options Program for the Elderly (COPE) provides non-medical services to older persons to help them maintain independence in their own homes as an alternative to nursing home placement.
-This program is similar to the HCBW Program.
-Please call for more information.
+The Nevada Aging and Disability Services Division's Community Service Options Program for the Elderly (COPE) provides non-medical services to persons 65 and older to help them maintain independence in their own homes as an alternative to nursing home placement.
+This program is similar to the HCBS FE Waiver.

 What Services Can COPE Provide?